GeniusPilot2016/NeoBleeper/docs/MANUAL.md

       ![image](https://github.com/user-attachments/assets/5668346d-e216-4d73-80aa-a3b532a24d02)

       This feature generates music based on a user-defined text prompt.
 The selected AI model interprets the prompt and produces a musical composition.
 The result is rendered internally and can be previewed or exported.
 If the AI model supports genre or instrumentation awareness, those elements may be reflected in the output.
-Prompt processing is powered by Google Gemini.
+Prompt processing is powered by Google Gemini™.
 No manual note input is required.

     - ### Convert to GCode - `Ctrl + Shift + G`